 Learn how Targeted Threat Protection - URL Protect works, and how your users will use it.

-- Configuring a URL Protection Definition
+- Configuring URL Protection Definitions and Policies

 - Configuring a URL Protection Bypass Policy